acmacunlay/ICTS/README.md

 - Active Email
 - Safe Davao ID

-For individual registrants **using non-smartphones**, the following information will be asked in the form:
+For individual registrants **feature phones**, the following information will be asked in the form:

 - First Name
 - Middle Initial